earlephilhower/arduino-esp8266littlefs-plugin/README.md

 <br>

 ## Arduino IDE 2.x users
-Please see the [arduino-littlefs-plugin](https://github.com/earlephilhower/arduino-littlefs-upload) for use under IDE 2.2.1 or lateer
+Please see the [arduino-littlefs-plugin](https://github.com/earlephilhower/arduino-littlefs-upload) for use under IDE 2.2.1 or later

 ## Installation
 - Make sure you use one of the supported versions of Arduino IDE and have ESP8266 core installed.